Witness the spirit of the Sierra Leonean people overcoming challenges.

 Experience firsthand the obstacles and joys of a bustling West African city.

-Commit to sustainable and considerate actions to guarantee your visit benefits Freetown and its people.
+Commit to sustainable and considerate actions to guarantee your visit benefits Freetown and the local population.

 Dress modestly, especially in public places, religious sites, and local communities.